-- A. Student Contact-Related Duties for Disability Resources Faculty: Examples may include, but are not limited to, the following: - 1.
-Confers individually with and counsels students to determine the limitations of their verified disabilities and the resulting educational impacts. - 2.
+- A. Student Contact-Related Duties for Disability Resources Faculty: Individual faculty members will be scheduled to perform the duties in this section up to a maximum of twenty-four (24) hours per week.
+Examples may include, but are not limited to, the following: - 1.
+Confers with and counsels students to determine the limitations of their verified disabilities and the resulting educational impacts. - 2.
 Reviews medical and educational records for students with disabilities to determine academic accommodations to be authorized. - 3.
-Authorizes academic accommodations for students with a verified disability for each course in which s/he is enrolled, and produces authorization letters for instructors.

-- 17.08.A.
-4. Develops annual individual Student Education Contract with students as required by Title 5. - 5.
+Authorizes academic accommodations for students with a verified disability for courses in which they are enrolled, and produces authorization letters for instructors. - 4.
+Develops individual Academic Accommodation Plan with students as required by Title 5. - 5.
 Counsels students in matters related to academic, vocational, personal, and disability management needs. - 6.
-Instructs students in the procedures for use of specific academic accommodations such as note-takers, test-taking facilitation, assistive technology, sign-language interpreters, and in-class mobility assistants. - 7.
-Advises students in assessing, planning, and implementing immediate and long-range academic goals in relation to the limitations of their disabilities. - 8.
+Instructs students in the procedures for use of specific academic accommodations such as note-takers, test-taking facilitation, assistive technology, sign-language interpreters, and in-class access assistants. - 7.
+Advises students in assessing, planning, and implementing immediate and long-range academic goals in relation to the limitations of their disabilities.

+- 17.09.A.8.
 Advises students in assessing career-related aptitudes, skills, and interests with respect to the functional limitations of their disabilities. - 9.
 Provides student assessment to determine eligibility for services under the California Community Colleges Chancellor's Office Learning Disabilities Eligibility Model. - 10.
-Develops behavior-intervention plans or access plans for students as needed. - 11.
+Develops student support and/or access plans as needed. - 11.
 Provides crisis intervention, either directly or through cooperative arrangements with other resources on campus or in the community. - 12.
 Provides liaison with, and disability awareness training to, other District programs. - 13.
 Develops programs, services, and support related to curriculum, student success, and retention of students with disabilities. - 14.
 Provides instruction related to the Disability Resources Department faculty member's assignment.
 When providing instruction, the faculty member must perform all relevant duties of section 17.05 of this article. - 15.
 Refers students to campus and community resources, as appropriate. - 16.
-Collaborates with District faculty members on matters related to the student's disability, including accommodations, communication, and behaviors. - 17.
+Collaborates with District faculty and staff members, outside organizations and resources on matters related to the student's disability, including accommodations, communication, and participation in college activities. - 17.
 Conducts outreach to students and community members with disabilities that encourages utilization of services and programs.
 This outreach is intended to facilitate the transition to the District and maximize student success through improved access, persistence, and retention, which allows for achievement of basic skills, job skills, certificates, degrees, and transfer. - 18.
-Solicits and evaluates student feedback to ensure student access, persistence, retention, and success in achieving basic skills, job skills, certificates, degrees, and transfer in relation to the limitations of his/her disability. - B. Other Required Duties for Disability Resources Faculty: Examples may include, but are not limited to, the following: - Maintains currency by attending department meetings.
-Adjunct faculty will maintain currency by reading department meeting minutes, which will be sent out electronically. - 2.
+Solicits and evaluates student feedback to ensure student access, persistence, retention, and success in achieving basic skills, job skills, certificates, degrees, and transfer in relation to the limitations of their disability. - B. Other Required Duties for Disability Resources Faculty: Examples may include, but are not limited to, the following: - 1.
+Maintains currency by attending department meetings.
+Associate faculty will maintain currency by reading department meeting minutes, which will be sent out electronically. - 2.
 Prepares and presents lectures and trainings as a part of the regular allied assignment, as scheduled by the department, or as a guest of another department. - 3.
 Participates in programs as requested by the department. - 4.
-Coordinates specific programs within the Disability Resources Department such as Deaf/Hard of Hearing Services or Petaluma Campus Disability Resources Services. - 5.
-Coordinates specific projects within the Disability Resources Department such as High School Transition Club and Scholarship Awards.

-- 17.08.B.
-6. Assists in maintaining student disability data as required by the Chancellor's Office per Title 5. - 7.
+Coordinates specific programs within the Disability Resources Department such as Deaf/Hard of Hearing Services. - 5.
+Coordinates specific projects within the Disability Resources Department such as Transition to College Program and Scholarship Awards. - 6.
+Assists in maintaining student disability data as required by the Chancellor's Office per Title 5. - 7.
 Maintains records of student contact as required by the department. - 8.
 Participates in the college governance process and advocates for an environment as beneficial as possible to the intellectual, emotional, and physical development of students with disabilities.